aliciaxw/cleaner-twitter/README.md

 ## how to use
-you will need some sort of userscript manager for your browser (i have only tested this on tampermonkey for chrome, sorry firefox users!) create a new script and paste this code in, then save. should work automatically.
+you will need some sort of userscript manager for your browser (i have only tested this on tampermonkey for chrome, sorry firefox users!) create a new script and paste this code in, then save and enable. should work automatically.

-note: there's a bit of a fake fix for a bug when switching urls without reloading - will result in minor increase in page loading time. i will fix eventually!